JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

 - **also install 'class-transformer' needed for making class-validator work properly**

 Note- make sure to do docker-compose up --build -V each time new dependency is installed

+> ## Step-10 Connecting the microservices in the application & configure/setup rabbitmq as common libs

+- initializing the ticket-generation as rabbitmq microservice

+              # at root otc_desk
+              # add depend to establish connection to rabbit mq & setup ticket-generation as microservice

+              @nestjs/microservices
+              amqplib
+              amqp-connection-manager

+- new folder rabbitmq inside of libs(common-code)